uhasmicoda/MySeleniumNewRepo/## REST ASSURED.md

 27 Difference between oauth1.0, Oauth2.0 and bearer token

 OAuth 1.0 is more complex because it requires multiple credentials like access key, access secret, client ID, and client secret.
-It uses cryptographic signatures for every request, which makes it secure but harder to implement and maintain.
+It also uses cryptographic signatures for every request, which makes it secure but quite difficult to implement and maintain.

-On the other hand, OAuth 2.0 is simpler, more flexible, and widely used in modern web and mobile applications.
-It uses access tokens (typically bearer tokens) instead of complex signatures to authenticate and authorize requests.
+OAuth 2.0, on the other hand, is simpler, more flexible, and widely used in modern web and mobile applications.
+It uses access tokens (mostly bearer tokens) instead of complex signatures to authorize API requests.

-As for the Bearer Token, it’s actually a part of OAuth 2.0.
-Once the user is authenticated successfully, the server issues a bearer token, which is then passed in the request header.
+A Bearer Token is actually a part of OAuth 2.0 — once the user is successfully authenticated, the authorization server issues a bearer token, which is then sent in the request header to access protected resources.

 28 How to handle dynamic parameter in restAssured.